Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_0_x.md

 Each of the above JSON files conforms to the MarkLogic REST API for creating [databases](https://docs.marklogic.com/REST/PUT/manage/v2/databases/[id-or-name]/properties), [mimetypes](https://docs.marklogic.com/REST/PUT/manage/v2/mimetypes/[id-or-name]/properties), [roles](https://docs.marklogic.com/REST/PUT/manage/v2/roles/[id-or-name]/properties), [users](https://docs.marklogic.com/REST/PUT/manage/v2/users/[id-or-name]/properties), or [servers](https://docs.marklogic.com/REST/PUT/manage/v2/servers/[id-or-name]/properties).

-### src/main/ml-config folder
+## src/main/ml-config folder

-This folder contains subfolders and JSON files used to configure your MarkLogic server.
+This folder contains subfolders and JSON files used to configure your DHF project's **FINAL** environment.

-It contains some configuration that is used to bootstrap a DHF's **FINAL** environment.
-In addition, users can place more configuration artifacts here to customize the system
+You can add configuration artifacts here to customize the system.
+See [ml-gradle wiki](https://github.com/marklogic-community/ml-gradle/wiki).

-See [ml-gradle wiki](https://github.com/marklogic-community/ml-gradle/wiki) for details on what goes in here.
-Any JSON files you put here will be merged with the hub-internal-config configurations by the Data Hub Framework upon deploy.
+Any JSON files you put here will be merged with the hub-internal-config configurations by the Data Hub Framework during deployment.

-### src/main/ml-modules
+## src/main/ml-modules
 This folder is the standard `ml-gradle` location for artifacts to be deployed to the modules database.
 It comes out-of-the box with a default Search options configuration.

 ### src/main/ml-modules-jobs